-Spray foam RV insulation is another option.
-This type of insulation has a lower R-value and is challenging to install.
-You must take cautionary measures with spray foam insulation.
+Spray foam RV insulation is another option if you’re replacing a small area or building from scratch.
+This type of insulation has a lower R-value, is challenging to install, and can be prohibitively expensive.

 It can be messy if you overdo it because when you spray it, it expands.
-So, take it easy when you’re getting started.
-You might try practicing on scrap drywall or wood before taking it inside your RV.
+So, take it easy when you’re getting started and stick to the low expansion windows and doors version.

-Many RVers find the bonuses are well worth it.
-It’s lightweight, low cost, and moisture-resistant.
-Spray foam insulation also provides an exceptional seal, perfect for nooks and crannies that might otherwise let in drafts.
+Spray foam insulation also provides an exceptional seal.
+That makes it perfect for insulating the nooks and crannies left by your RV manufacturer that might otherwise let in drafts.
 It isn’t the best option for extreme temperatures because of its lower R-value, though.

 Insulation for Windows and Doors